infernogpt/IPAddressSpoofer/README.md

 This Application Was Made For Gorilla Tag to Ban Evade But It Can Be Used As A Multipurpose Application.

+## Issues

+- Just like most of my projects, running as administrator is essential or it will not work.
+In the event that it works... congrats it works ig.
+But it shouldnt.
+Same deal with my HWID Spoofer

 ## Features

 - Capture and display the current IP address.